 With its chic marketing and catchy name, the Yaz birth control pill was introduced in 2006 and quickly became the most popular and best-selling oral contraceptive in the U.S. But as quickly as the drug’s popularity skyrocketed, it plummeted amid concerns that it raises the risks of deadly side effects more than older contraceptive pills.

-Studies from as early as 2006 show the side effects associated with Yaz.
+Studies from as early as 2006 documented the side effects associated with Yaz, including:

 - Thromboembolic disorders